-Each line is a separate setting and takes the form key = value, where whitespace is ignored.
+Each line is a separate setting and takes the form key = value, where whitespace around the = are ignored (but not permitted before the key).
+Keys are case-insensitive.
 Lines in the file that aren't recognised (such as comments but also unrecognised key=value lines) will be ignored and preserved by the engine when modifying the file.

-Each key may include a prefix which makes the setting only apply in certain cases:
+Each key may also include an optional prefix which makes the setting only apply to Game or Custom

 - game. : applies only to Game